Cacti/documentation/Standards-FileSystem-Layout.md

 This part should reflect what type of actions the file contains.
 Specific examples are listed below.

-* ''info'' - reads information
+* info - reads information
-* ''update'' - writes (or changes) information
+* update - writes (or changes) information
-* ''form'' - draws form-related information
+* form - draws form-related information
-* ''execute'' - performs some action that does not modify or return information
+* execute - performs some action that does not modify or return information
-* ''utility'' - contains miscellaneous functions
+* utility - contains miscellaneous functions

 ## Function Verbs